What makes the fall colours more beautiful? Add a shoreline and the sparkling fresh waters of Ontario nature and wilderness.

 Find out why a dinner at Bartlett Lodge is a not to be missed night out in Algonquin Park.
 A ride in our motorized freighter canoe begins an unforgettable evening.
 Bartlett Lodge also has a Solar Powered covered Pontoon Boat which is available to transport guests during inclement weather or for guests who would have difficulties boarding our Freighter Canoe.

 Bartlett Lodge is open to the public for dinner (seatings at 6pm and 8pm), reservations required.
 Most weekends in the fall are already full, so if you want to experience this you will have to plan for midweek dinner.
-The last night for dinner is October 21.

 For more information about Bartlett Lodge visit: Bartlett Lodge – Dining